prajakta-1527/SmartTrip/README.md

 - Pusher API - For enabling chats, uses WebSockets to share messages.
 - Google Maps API - For fetching real time location of user.access
 - Geoapify API - For personalized place recommendations that match group preferences
+- GoogleAuth API: Secures user login and prevents unauthorized access.
+- OpenWeatherMap API: Shows current and forecasted weather for travel planning.

-## **Features Currently Implemented**
+## **Features Implemented**
-- User Authentication: Secure login and registration through to ensure that only authorized users access the app.
+- User Authentication: Provides secure registration and login functionality to ensure that only authorized users can access the application.
-- Group Creation and Management: Users can create group and chat, share files/images in group.
+- Group Creation and Management: Users can create travel groups, add members, and engage in group chats.
+They can also share files and images within the group, making collaboration and planning easier.
-- Real-Time Location: Users can view current location on Map and can search for desired locations.
+- Real-Time Location Access: Users can view their current location on an interactive map and search for desired destinations or points of interest.
-- Geoapify Implementation: View recommended places based on group preferences by giving prompt.

-## **Features To be Implemented**
-- Location Sharing : Users can share their live location with others in the group.
-Members will be able to see each other’s location on an interactive map.
+- Live Location Sharing: Users can share their live location with other group members.
+All members can view each other’s real-time positions on the map, enhancing coordination during trips.
-- Location Tracking: Users can set a common spot on the map and track every group member's location
+- Group Location Tracking: Users can mark a common meeting point on the map and track the live location of all group members relative to that spot.
-- Voting for Destinations: Users can suggest destinations and vote on them.
-The app will highlight the most popular choice for easier decision-making.
+- Smart Place Suggestions (Geoapify Integration): Based on group preferences and user prompts, the app suggests recommended places to visit using the Geoapify Places API.
-- Weather Integration: The app will integrate weather APIs (OpenWeatherMap or Weatherstack) to provide current and forecasted weather conditions for the selected destination.
+- Weather Information: Integrated with the OpenWeatherMap API, the app displays current weather conditions and forecasts for selected destinations, helping users plan their activities accordingly.
-- Route Planning: The app will display optimized travel routes using the Google Maps Directions API, offering options for walking, driving, or public transportation, along with estimated travel times and distances.

 ## **Preliminary Setup**